 Though not a substitute for air conditioning on the hottest summer days, you can stay cool and comfortable for much less money month to month by learning how to use window fans strategically.

 Air conditioning is responsible for as much as one third of the electricity consumed in summer.
 These are energy-thirsty appliances, and energy ain’t cheap.
 That’s precisely why, instead of blasting the AC continuously, many switch to window fans when possible.

 Though powerless against humidity, fans are much cheaper to run and on many warm-but-not-miserable days, they can make you considerably more comfortable.
 No, there isn’t really a wrong way to use a fan; any breeze helps.
 But these tips can help you use fans more effectively, reducing your reliance on air conditioning and lowering your summertime utility bills.

 Here’s the key: To maximize air movement in the home, you need both in-blowing and out-blowing window fans.
 These are not the oscillating fans you might place on a desk or bedside table.
-If you do not own and would rather not buy a specially designed window fan (like this), a standard box fan (like this) does the trick—but you’ve got to set the unit securely into the window opening.
+If you do not own and would rather not buy a specially designed window fan (view an example on Amazon), a standard box fan (view an example on Amazon) does the trick—but you’ve got to set the unit securely into the window opening.